agentos-project/agentos/documentation/local_quickstart.rst

             move_name = "left" if action == 0 else "right"
             print(f"I just moved {move_name}")

-Now let's add this new Component to our registry file, open ``components.yaml`` and add the following entry for our Component under the ``components`` key::
+Now let's add this new Module to our registry file, open ``components.yaml`` and add the following entry for our Module under the ``components`` key::

     movement_updater: